 Can You Buy Rafael Nadal’s Actual Racket?

 It is slightly easier to get your hands on a racket with similar specs to Nadal’s actual racket than the rackets for other top tennis players such as Novak Djokovic and you can usually find old Babolat AeroPro Drive Original rackets for sale on sites like eBay and Pro Stock Tennis.

 Nadal’s specs work for him as he has trained for years to master his craft but if you are a tennis weekend warrior then his specs are likely to be totally unsuitable for you.

 What Grip Size does Rafael Nadal use?

 Nadal and other top tennis pros like Federer and Djokovic favour a smaller grip size with overgrips so that they can get extra spin on their serves and groundstrokes.

 Everyone’s hands are different and you need to get the grip size that is best for you.
 If you play tennis regularly with a grip size that is too large or too small for your hands, this can lead to wrist, elbow and arm issues.

 Does Rafael Nadal play with a Vibration Dampener?

 Like a lot of professional tennis players, Rafael Nadal plays with a Vibration Dampener on his tennis racket.

 How does Rafael Nadal string his Racket?

 Unlike many top professional tennis players like Federer and Djokovic, Nadal does not tend to vary the tension on his tennis racket during the year.

 Should I buy the Babolat Pure Aero Rafa Tennis Racket?

-Where can I buy Babolat Pure Aero Tennis Racket?
+Where can I buy Babolat Pure Aero Rafa Tennis Racket?

 As the Babolat Pure Aero has been a top selling tennis racket for years now, you will find that most bricks and mortar tennis shops will have the racket in stock.

 If you are considering buying the racket and you would like to support our site, then consider purchasing the Babolat Pure Aero Tennis racket by clicking on the Amazon button below.